mannatgupta146/Captcha-Check/readme.md

 ![Captcha Check Interface](image.png)

-*Replace the above image path with the correct one from your repository.*

 ## How to Use

 1. **Open the CAPTCHA Verification Page**: When users visit the CAPTCHA page, a new CAPTCHA is generated automatically.